 Here is my step-by-step guide for introducing a piece by rote:

 - Choose the right piece.
 Not every piece is a great candidate for rote teaching.
 Look for a piece that uses lots of patterns, or one specifically designed to be taught by rote.
-(If you are looking for potential rote pieces, check out my new beginner rote pieces that I blogged about HERE, or a selection from my “Perfect Patterns” series, found HERE.)
+(If you are looking for potential rote pieces, check out my new beginner rote pieces that I blogged about HERE, or a selection from my “Perfect Patterns” series, available from Piano Pronto Publishing.)

 - Introduce the piece without showing students the music first.
 Rote pieces can often look more difficult than they are to play.
 Introducing the piece away from the music prevents students from being intimidated by the way the piece looks, and ensures that they are focusing on you--not what’s on the page!